Top 10 Driver Ratings at Kentucky

 Additional Finishing Position Stats

-- A total of 21 different Monster Energy Series drivers have posted top-five finishes at Kentucky; led by Kyle Busch with six top fives; followed by Brad Keselowski with four.
+· A total of 19 different Monster Energy Series drivers have posted top-five finishes at Kentucky; led by Kyle Busch with five top fives; followed by Matt Kenseth, Denny Hamlin Ryan Newman, Carl Edwards and Brad Keselowski with three each.

-- A total of 26 different Monster Energy Series drivers have posted top-10 finishes at Kentucky; led by Kyle Busch with seven; followed by Brad Keselowski, Kevin Harvick and Matt Kenseth with six each.
+· A total of 25 different Monster Energy Series drivers have posted top-10 finishes at Kentucky; led by Matt Kenseth and Kyle Busch with six each; followed by Brad Keselowski, Jeff Gordon and Jimmie Johnson five each.

 Track Event Stats

-- Kyle Busch leads all active drivers in the Monster Energy NASCAR Cup Series in laps led at Kentucky with 549 laps led in eight starts.
+· Kyle Busch leads all active drivers in the Monster Energy NASCAR Cup Series in laps led at Kentucky with 549 laps led in seven starts.

 Female Competitor Stats

 · Danica Patrick is the only female driver to compete in the Monster Energy NASCAR Cup Series at Kentucky Speedway.

 NASCAR in Kentucky